clair-gutierrez/sitetack/train/README.md

 To recapitutalte the results of this study, the PTM name and dataset can be changed in the jupyter notebook to match the files for the other datasets.

+## CD-Hit removal of similar kmers
+To access CD Hit, the library pycdhit was used.
+As a note, this code with pycdhit will only work on Unix systems.
+See pycdhit documentation of installation instructions: https://pypi.org/project/py-cdhit/

+### CD-Hit Citations

 ## Notes
 Dataset generation and training on a personal computer can take anywhere from seconds to a couple days and depends on dataset size and your system capabilites.